Dirkster99/AvalonDock/README.md

 # Mile Stone History

-## In Master branch but not yet released
+## In Master branch but not released to NuGet, yet

 - [Resolve #98 with floating window without a content #99](https://github.com/Dirkster99/AvalonDock/pull/99) Thanx to [scdmitryvodich](https://github.com/scdmitryvodich)